CiscoSE/vmo3/outlook-monitor/README.md

 2. The variable values are sent to main.py, which is the Main Module for this microservice.

-3. After reading in the variable values, main.py enables MEDIATOR SYNC API which is simply a URL, and waits.
+3. After reading in the variable values, main.py enables
+<a href="https://github.com/clintmann/vmo3/tree/master/vmo-mediator#api-description">MEDIATOR SYNC API</a>
+which is simply a URL, and waits.

-4. A user browse to the MEDIATOR SYNC API URL will trigger a sync up with the vmo-mediator microservice.
+4. A user browse to the <a href="https://github.com/clintmann/vmo3/tree/master/vmo-mediator#api-description">MEDIATOR SYNC API</a>
+ URL will trigger a sync up with the vmo-mediator microservice.

 5. The mediator_sync.py module is called.